djalbat/yapp/README.md

 ### Hidden scrollbars and gutters, and fancy scrollbars

 You can hide the scrollbars and gutter with the `hiddenScrollbars` and `hiddenGutter` JSX attributes, respectively, and enable fancy scrollbars with the `fancyScrollbars` JSX attribute.
 These attributes can also be included as options.
 Fancy scrollbars have hidden tracks and thinner, rounded thumbs.
 They look something like old Mac scrollbars.
-Appearances will only differ on WebKit browsers such as Chrome and Safari because the styles make use of the `-webkit` prefix.
+Appearances will differ across browsers.

 ## Plugins